sonic2kk/steamtinkerlaunch/README.md

 The commandline arguments used *(`GAMESCOPE_ARGS`)* can be configured both per game and globally as well.

 #### Toggle Open Windows
-minimize all open windows on game start and maximize them when game exited using wmctrl
+minimize all open windows on game start and maximize them when game exited using xprop
 - `TOGGLEWINDOWS`: toggle visibility of all open windows on start/stop

 #### Strace